bateman/corsaronero-cp-provider/README.md

 cd ~/CouchPotatoServer # or wherever you have it stored python CouchPotato.py

-# Now you should see *Corsanero* as one of the prodivers for Torrents.
+# Now you should see *CorsaNero* as one of the prodivers for Torrents.
+Note that this
+# providers works only if you put *ita, italian, sub ita* etc. as preferred keywords
+# in "Setting" -> "Searcher" -> "Preferred Words".
+This will give Italian releases
+# a higher score.
 ```

+####LIMITATIONS & OTHER ISSUES

+This provider won't affect the fact that CouchPotatoServer will look up the movie tite using the
+English title, as retrieved from IMDb.
+As such, this provider will only snatch torrent when:
+* the releaser added also the English title other than the Italian one.
+* the Italian and English title of the movie are the same.

 ####SHOUT OUT